Frequently Asked Questions

 Are any of your coatings biocompatible?

 Yes, many coatings that we offer have met the biocompatibility testing done by our end users of which no final test results are available.
-However, we have tested our PC 20-405, Zero-PFOA Coating green PTFE coating and it does meet ISO 10993-1 for less than 24 hours of implantation for medical devices into the human body or contact with body fluids.
+However, we have tested our MCTPE Series, Zero-PFOA Coating green PTFE coating and it does meet ISO 10993-1 for less than 24 hours of implantation for medical devices into the human body or contact with body fluids.
 A complete copy of our test results is available to all medical device companies that request a copy.

 Can you strip off old coating and re-apply new?